junhanamaki/select2timepicker/README.md

 time from a predetermined list, or by accepting user input.
 Besides that, it also shows in the list the events that are happening that that time.

+## Test drive

+You can try it out at http://jsfiddle.net/csad0g6s/3/

 ## Dependencies

   * [jQuery](https://github.com/jquery/jquery)